Chris Whitty: Early life

 Whitty was born in Gloucester on 21 April 1966, the first of four sons born to Kenneth and Susannah Whitty.
-His father was a British Council officer, who was posted to various countries including Nigeria, where the family lived in Kaduna, and Malawi.
+His father was a British Council officer, who was posted to various countries including Nigeria, where the family lived in Kaduna, and Malawi (formerly Nyasaland).
 While Deputy Director of the British Council in Athens, Kenneth Whitty was murdered by militants from the Abu Nidal Organisation, in 1984, when Whitty was 17.
 His mother was a teacher.
 His maternal uncle Sir Christopher MacRae was also a diplomat, and his grandmother Grace Summerhayes was a pioneering obstetrician in Africa, who helped set up the first maternity hospital in Ghana in 1928.
 His paternal grandfather John Whitty DSO MC was killed in World War II and his step grandfather was Sir George Coldstream.

 Whitty was sent back to the UK for his schooling, where he attended Windlesham House School in Pulborough, West Sussex, and Malvern College, Worcestershire.
-He then studied at Pembroke College, Oxford for a BA in physiology (1988) and a DSc in medical science (2011); Wolfson College, Oxford for a BM BCh in medicine (1991), where he was also the founding chair of the National Postgraduate Committee; the London School of Hygiene and Tropical Medicine for a DTM&H (1996) and an MSc in epidemiology (1996); Northumbria University for an LLM in medical law (2005); Heriot-Watt University for an MBA (2010); and The Open University for a GrDip in economics.
+He then studied at Pembroke College, Oxford for a BA degree in physiology (1988) and a DSc degree in medical science (2011); Wolfson College, Oxford for BM BCh degrees in medicine (1991), where he was also the founding chair of the National Postgraduate Committee; the London School of Hygiene and Tropical Medicine for a DTM&H (1996) and an MSc degree in epidemiology (1996); Northumbria University for an LLM degree in medical law (2005); Heriot-Watt University for an MBA degree (2010); and The Open University for a GrDip in economics.

 Career

 Whitty is a practising National Health Service (NHS) consultant physician at University College London Hospitals (UCLH) and the Hospital for Tropical Diseases, and was Gresham Professor of Physic at Gresham College, a post dating back to 1597.
-Until becoming CMO he was Professor of Public and International Health at the London School of Hygiene & Tropical Medicine (LSHTM) where he was also Director of the Malaria Centre and he remains a visiting professor there.
+Until becoming CMO, he was Professor of Public and International Health at the London School of Hygiene & Tropical Medicine (LSHTM) where he was also Director of the Malaria Centre and he remains a visiting professor there.
 He worked as a physician and researcher into preventing or treating infectious diseases in the UK, Africa and Asia, especially malaria and other parasitic diseases but also other infections of resource-poor settings.
-In 2008 the Bill & Melinda Gates Foundation awarded the LSHTM £31 million for malaria research in Africa.
+In 2008, the Bill & Melinda Gates Foundation awarded the LSHTM £31 million for malaria research in Africa.
 At the time, Whitty was the principal investigator for the ACT Consortium, which conducted the research programme.